Applications Development Director, IT / Information Systems Salary

 Popular Skills for Applications Development Director, IT / Information Systems

-Survey participants wield an impressively varied skill set on the job.
+Survey results imply that IT Applications Development Directors deploy a deep pool of skills on the job.
 Most notably, skills in Team Leadership, People Management, Agile, and Mobile applications development are correlated to pay that is above average.
 Those listing Business Analysis as a skill should be prepared for drastically lower pay.
 Microsoft SQL Server and .NET also typically command lower compensation.
-Most people familiar with Project Management also know Microsoft SQL Server.
+For most people, competency in Project Management indicates knowledge of Microsoft SQL Server.

 Pay by Experience Level for Applications Development Director, IT / Information Systems